Is Koh Samui Safe? A Local’s Honest Guide for Visitors, Expats and Property Buyers?

 This is a big one.
 There are dodgy deals, shady developers, and foreigners who end up completely out of pocket - or worse.

-Another build from the same developer had a toilet installed that wasn’t even connected to plumbing.
+Another build from the same developer had a toilet installed that wasn’t connected to plumbing - Yes, really!

-So, if you’re thinking of buying or investing, please:
+So, if you’re thinking of buying or investing, you really want to:

 • Do proper due diligence